 Space Journey to the Innermost Planet Mercury has never been orbited by a spacecraft before.
-That will change this month By Scott L. Murchie, Ronald J. Vervack Jr. and Brian J. Anderson Jen Christiansen The old joke goes that the only thing worse than finding a worm in an apple is finding half a worm.
+That will change this month By Scott L. Murchie, Ronald J. Vervack Jr. and Brian J. Anderson THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Jen Christiansen The old joke goes that the only thing worse than finding a worm in an apple is finding half a worm.
 Planetary scientists had a similar feeling on March 29, 1974, when the Mariner 10 space probe flew by Mercury and gave humanity its first good look at this tiny inferno of a world.
 It discovered, among other features, one of the largest impact basins in the solar system, later named Caloris.
 Yet its pictures captured only half the basin; the other half remained cloaked in darkness.
 In fact, between this visit and the second and third flybys later in 1974 and in 1975, Mariner 10 imaged less than half the planet’s surface.
 It was not until 34 years later that we finally saw the entire basin illuminated, and it was even more impressive than the early images suggested.
 On January 14, 2008, the MESSENGER spacecraft swung by Mercury, and the first image it transmitted to Earth was very nearly centered on Caloris.
 When our colleague Nancy Chabot showed the image to the team, everyone cheered—but only briefly, because then we launched into an intense discussion of what exactly we were seeing.
 It looked like a negative image of the moon.
 Although Mercury’s cratered surface was reminiscent of the moon’s, lunar basins have dark, lava-filled interiors, whereas Caloris was filled with light-colored plains—a difference we have yet to fully understand.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.